sophkim/Pgms_JavaScript/README.md

-# Programmers Algorithm Test with JavaScript
+# Programmers Algorithm with JavaScript